 CEO, manager, HR, receptionist… having your own business often means taking on lots of roles at once.
-When there aren’t enough hours in the day, try these tips.
+When there aren’t enough hours in the day for all of these activities, try these time management tips.

-It can also be helpful to arrange similar or related tasks together on a single day, so that you’re not hopping from one thing to another and can be more productive during that time.
+It can also be helpful to arrange similar or related activities together on a single day, so that you’re not hopping from one thing to another, and can focus on the specific goals you need to achieve.

-This approach works for practical, methodical jobs too.
+Keep in mind this approach works for methodical jobs too.
 You might spend an afternoon doing invoices, which will be quicker in a batch because the same steps are repeated and you’ll get faster as you go along.

 A proper structure is the backbone of a planned week, and there are lots of ready-made templates available online which you can download and fill in to itemize your days.
 These can work for individuals or whole teams.
 A good template should give equal weight to each day, and have enough space to write a few words about each task or target – not too much though, or it just becomes cluttered.

-If you’re a one-person business and you’re not a big fan of software, you could use a Notebook to keep track of your week and make sure your schedule is always at hand.
+If you’re a one-person business and you’re not a big fan of software, you could start using Notebook to keep track of your week and make sure your schedule is always at hand.

-It’s not realistic to plan productivity for every hour of every day, so don’t set yourself up to fail.
+It’s not realistic to plan productivity, and focus, for every hour of every day, so don’t set yourself up to fail.
 Instead, expect to be distracted, disrupted and confronted by unexpected challenges and opportunities.
-When you’re planning for the week ahead, add ‘interruption time’ – a proportion of the day when you don’t necessarily expect to get work done.
+When you’re planning for the week ahead, add ‘interruption time’ – a proportion of the day when you don’t expect to spend every moment getting work done.

 The idea of deep work is that you’re consciously focusing on your task and training your attention away from distractions.
-To achieve that, you need to be able to carve out time when you’ll be free of competing commitments and able to commit fully to one task, such as updating your bookkeeping spreadsheet or writing a proposal for a client.
+To achieve that, you need to be able to carve out time when you’ll be free of meetings and other commitments, able to focus fully on one task.

 Put time for deep work into your weekly schedule, and support your intentions by blocking this time off from distractions and interruptions.
-A ‘do not disturb’ sign and an email auto-reply can come in handy here.
+A ‘do not disturb’ sign and an email auto-reply are a good start.

 What does a typical work day look like for small business owners?
-A common answer is that there is no typical day – variety and excitement is one of the hallmarks of life as an entrepreneur.
+A common answer is that there is no typical day – various and exciting activities are a hallmark of life as an entrepreneur.

 A time-management classic, the to-do is a list of the things you want or need to get done within your day, organized according to priority.
 The most urgent and important things should be at the top, and less important or postponable things towards the bottom.
-Don’t make the to-do list too long – it will just feel overwhelming.
+But keep in mind, a long to-do list will just cause you unnecessary stress.
 Some experts recommend keeping a daily to-do list down to 6 items, and others advise as few as 3.

-To keep track of your progress during the day, use a checklist and tick off what you’ve completed as you go along.
+To keep track of what you accomplish during the day, use a checklist and tick off what you’ve completed as you go along.

-Time blocking is a technique that many small business owners find useful.
-It’s the practice of chunking out your work into dedicated sections of time – the opposite of multitasking, where attention is spread in-efficiently across multiple jobs at once.
+Time blocking is a time management technique that many small business owners find useful.
+It’s the practice of chunking out your work into dedicated sections of time – the opposite of multitasking, where attention is spread inefficiently across multiple activities at once.
 The idea is that by focusing on one thing at a time, you can dedicate attention and energy to each task and get it done more quickly and to a higher standard.

 To time-block your day, you need to schedule the hours you have available and assign them to items in your to-do list.
 You won’t necessarily do the most important thing on the list first thing in the morning.
 Instead, you should assign your top task to the part of the day when you know you’ll be most productive.
 If you’re a morning person, that could be first thing.
 If you’re a night-owl, late afternoon might be when you really hit your stride.

-If you tend to feel sleepy after lunch – most of us do – make that the time you do necessary but low-effort things like paperwork or timesheets.
+If you tend to feel sleepy after lunch – most of us do – spend that time doing necessary but low-effort things like paperwork or timesheets.

+This is a good habit to start.
 It’s important to know the difference between a daily and weekly schedule, as each one is valuable to your business in its own way.
-Your daily schedule will include ‘business as usual’ things like answering emails and phone calls, attending daily team stand-ups and other routine tasks.
+Your daily schedule will include ‘business as usual’ goals like answering emails and phone calls, attending daily team stand-ups and other routine tasks.
 They take up time during your day and need to be accounted for, but you don’t need to put them on a weekly planner.

-Your weekly schedule gives you a wider view of your workload and allows you to re-prioritize tasks across the week.
-What happens in your daily schedule can impact the weekly one – for example if you need to roll a task over from one day to another because it took longer than planned.
+Your weekly schedule gives you a wider view of your work life and allows you to manage tasks across the week.
+What happens in your daily schedule can impact the weekly one – for example if you need to roll a task over from one day to another because it took longer than planned to achieve.

 We’ve all had those days where we look up at 4pm and say ‘where did the time go?
-I’ve hardly started my list!’
-To keep those moments to a minimum, here are some ways to increase your chances of being productive at work.
+I’ve got deadlines approaching!’
+To keep those moments to a minimum, here are some ways to establish good time management.

-We’re all prone to getting side-tracked, and in the modern world of digital communication and multiple devices competing for our attention, staying focused is more challenging than ever.
+We’re all prone to getting side-tracked from our goals, and thanks to the digital distractions of modern life, staying focused is more challenging than ever.

 Notice the things that claim your attention most often.
 It could be having too many interesting browser tabs open on your screen, so that you drift off-task and start reading a blog or news story.
 Or it may be that your phone is taking your mind off work by flashing or vibrating each time you get a message in a group chat.

-Once you’ve spotted the things that are repeatedly stealing your attention, you can take steps to eliminate them until your task is done.
-Throw your phone in a drawer, close every tab except the one you need for your work task, or put on headphones if you’re tempted to join in with office-mates chatting.
+Once you’ve spotted the things that are repeatedly stealing your attention, you can take steps to eliminate them until you accomplish your task.
+Throw your phone in a drawer, close every tab except the one you need for your work task, or put on headphones if you’re tempted to spend time chatting with workmates.
 Over time, good habits like these will become automatic.

 Remind yourself to notice the difference between being stressed and busy and being highly productive.
-Look at what you’ve achieved as well as how hard you’ve worked, and make sure you’re getting the positive outcomes you deserve for your effort.
-Resolving to work smarter rather than harder can also make you feel more in control and help you stay motivated.
+Look at what you achieved as well as how hard you’ve worked, and make sure you’re getting the positive outcomes you deserve for your effort.
+Resolving to work smarter rather than harder can also make you feel more in control of your work life, and help you stay motivated

 On a similar note, it’s true that productivity requires rest as well as hard work.
 If your schedule involves a few hours work and several periods of rest, you’re in company with some of the greatest achievers in history.
 Charles Darwin, for example, required an afternoon nap and took leisurely walks outdoors during a work day.

-If you work in front of a screen, you should be taking a screen break of five or ten minutes every hour, according to the UK Government’s Health and Safety Executive.
+Manage your time spent in front of a screen – you should be taking a screen break of five or ten minutes every hour, according to the UK Government’s Health and Safety Executive.
 Little and often is the best way to take breaks, as this will help you feel more refreshed.

-Some periods of deliberate rest during your work schedule will give you the time and space to reflect on your work, develop ideas and allow your brain to make new connections between things you’ve learned or observed.
-Don’t be afraid to take your foot off the gas – you could end up making huge leaps of progress on a day when you thought you were chilling out doing nothing.
+Some periods of deliberate rest during your work schedule will give you the time and space to reflect on your goals, develop ideas and allow your brain to make new connections between things you’ve learned or observed.
+Don’t be afraid to take your foot off the gas – you could accomplish great things on a day when you thought you were chilling out doing nothing.

 Isn’t efficiency the same thing as productivity?
 In fact, they’re very different, and can even work against each other at times.
 To put it simply: